IonutParau/vx_standard_format/NEXT_STANDARD.md

 - `strong_enemy`, an enemy that when killed becomes a normal enemy.
 - `weak_enemy`, an enemy that when killed becomes the cell that killed it.
 - `driller`, the equivalent to Driller from CelLua
+- `balanced_enemy`, an enemy that when killed becomes a weak enemy